-Also known as sweet buns, these soft and pillowy dinner rolls are a delicious recipe for bread baking beginners!
-These rolls do require a some planning and a few hours to make, but the results are totally worth it!
+Also known as sweet buns, these soft and pillowy old fashioned dinner rolls are a delicious recipe for bread-baking beginners!
+These rolls do require some planning and a few hours to make, but the results are totally worth it!

 Table of contents